stchristian/multi-step-form-main/README.md

 ### What I learned

 - Margins collapse.
 It's been a long time since I came across with an issue caused by margin collapse but I guess we have to be always reminded.
-One point I was investigating why my `body` element is starting not exactly from the top of the viewport.
+I experienced some strange behaviour when the `body` element didn't start exactly from the top of the viewport.
 It was caused by the top margin of a child element.

 - Found a good [site](https://www.w3.org/WAI/ARIA/apg/) for accessibility with lots of examples.
-The selection of plans and addons are based on examples from their page.
+The input controls for the plans and addons are based on examples from their page.

-- How to use local fonts in NextJS
+- How to use local fonts in Next.js

 - Added some e2e tests with [Playwright](https://playwright.dev/).
-This cmd was nice for "testing" the my tests `playwright test --project='chromium' --ui`.
-If I don't choose a project, test would run in all browsers
+The following cmd made "testing" my tests easier `playwright test --project='chromium' --ui`.
+If I don't specify a project, test would run in all browsers as specified in _playwright.config.ts_

-- At one point I was looking for a CSS attribute that would disable the element to create a "box".
+- At one point I was looking for a CSS attribute that I've already used before, that would disable the element to create a "box".
 I found it: `display: contents;`.
-This became really useful when making the site responsive, so I avoided duplicating things.
+This became really useful when making the site responsive, so I avoided duplicating some parts of the code.

 - Learned about the `dvh` CSS unit [here](https://dev.to/frehner/css-vh-dvh-lvh-svh-and-vw-units-27k4)

 - Separated the logic of the stepper with the help of generics and `React Context` into the _formWithSteps.tsx_ file.
 Instantiated it in _multiStepForm.ts_

-- If I see very weird errors from NextJS it's probably because of a server/client component problem.
+- If I see very weird errors from NextJS it's probably because of a server/client component problem... :)

 ### Continued development